LFO (British band): Later years

 In 1996, LFO released their second album, Advance.
 Varley left the group the same year and formed Feedback with Simon Hartley (a.k.a.
 Wild Planet).
 Bell produced Homogenic (1997) with Björk and performed with her on her 1997 Homogenic and 2007/08 Volta tours.
 He also produced Exciter (2001) with Depeche Mode.

 In 2003, LFO released their third album, Sheath, produced alone by Bell.

+In 2005, LFO and Aphex Twin collaborated with the EP AFX / LFO.

 In 2009 the Warp20 (Recreated) compilation featured covers of two early LFO songs, "LFO" by Luke Vibert and "What is House?
 (LFO Remix)" by Autechre.
 The original version of "LFO", albeit the Leeds Warehouse Mix, featured on Warp's 10th anniversary album Warp 10+2: Classics 89–92.

 LFO's track Freak was used in the opening title sequence for Gaspar Noé's 2009 film Enter the Void.

+In 2014, Bell died from health complications at the age of 43, resulting in the disbandment of the band.